The Limitation's of Vinyl Records

 The cutting engineer can usually tell if treble peaks are going to ‘break up’ on playback, by the amount of current drawn by the cutting amplifier.
 This is measured by current meters on the amplifiers.
 If the current is excessive, the only way to prevent this is to use a very fast-attack treble limiter to reduce the intensity, and therefore, the groove curvature.

 While we’re on the curvature subject, it is necessary to explain one more thing.
 Ever wonder why outside diameter cuts on a record sound clearer and cleaner than inside ones?
 Unfortunately it’s a fact.
 Why?
 The answer is geometry, curvature again.
 One turntable revolution at 33 1/3 rpm on an LP takes 1.8 seconds.
 That 1.8 seconds is spread over a circumference of 36 inches on the outside of the record.
 At the minimum allowable inside diameter that same 1.8 second revolution would only cover 14.9 inches.
 You can see from this, that a gentle wiggle spread over 36 inches would get quite ‘scrunched’ over 14.9 inches.
 A jagged groove at 36 inches would get really scrunched at 14.9 inches (remember the rapids).
 Excessive treble can even cause the cutting stylus to accelerate so fast that its back edge wipes out what the front edge just cut!
-It’s unfortunate, but treble rolls off, and distortion goes up as you approach the center of the record.
+It’s unfortunate, but treble rolls off, and distortion goes up as you approach the centre of the record.
 It is quite gradual, but if you compare the source recording to the disc, this actually starts to become noticeable after the second cut or so.
 Any attempt to compensate for this by boosting the treble, only makes the problem worse (greater curvature remember).

 I’ll discuss stereo very briefly.
 If the sides of the river don’t stay parallel, it’s stereo.
 In other words, any difference between the two channels causes the stylus to move up and down in addition to sideways.
 As the stylus digs deeper, it is using more precious disc space.
 The moral for engineers is: If you are looking for hot levels or long sides, don’t pan instruments like drums and percussion hard left and right.
-Keep the bass and bass drum in the center, and keep everything in phase.
+Keep the bass and bass drum in the centre, and keep everything in phase.
 An out of phase snare or bass drum can wreak havoc.
 Use an oscilloscope if possible!

 All else being equal (bass, volume and depth of cut), by allowing the end of the record to finish farther out from the label, instead of spreading the grooves farther apart to fill all the space, will actually make the record sound better.
 However, I understand the concept of making the record look ‘full’.